sakana28/notebook/Project/Sobel_doku.md

 ![[Pasted image 20220929184849.png]]
 The above figure shows the original and processed edge images.
-It takes 837299 ns from the DMA started carrying the original image data till all the processed images were written back to the DDR
+It takes 837299 ns from the DMA started moving the original image data until all the processed data were written back to the DDR .
+In comparison, a Sobel operation software implementation without hardware acceleration takes 201225057 ns.